 Resources for Managing Mental Health and Stress Levels in Your Special Needs Family During Covid-19

 People of all ages and all abilities are struggling mightily.
 The special needs community is deeply affected, as special needs families often deal with heightened levels of stress on a regular basis – pandemic or not.
 The restrictions and stay-at-home orders drag on, leaving many isolated and lonely.
-Mental health resources are sorely needed as we face different and lonesome holidays during the darkest days of the year, as the sun sets around 4:30 in the afternoon.
+Mental health and stress management resources are sorely needed as we face different and lonesome holidays during the darkest days of the year, as the sun sets around 4:30 in the afternoon.

 Children with special needs may experience more intense distress, worry, or anger, as they have less control over day-to-day events happening all around them.
 Often, children with special needs are keenly tuned in to the emotional state of people around them.
 This makes them a bit more sensitive and vulnerable to the negative effects of stress.